-Hiring good employees on the farm is a multistep process.
-One of the most important steps in that process is interviewing the candidates for the position available.
-It is important to take the time to carefully prepare for interviewing these candidates.
+Hiring good employees for your dairy is a multi-step process.
+One of the most important steps in that process is interviewing the candidates for the position available on your farm.
+It is important to take the time to carefully prepare for the interviewing these candidates.

 Consider that when you are hiring an employee to come and work on your farm, you will be working with that person day after day.
-This is your opportunity to get to know that person and learn a little about what makes him or her tick before you make a commitment to one another - and you invest precious resources in that new employee.
+This is your opportunity to get to know that person and learn a little about what makes them tick before you make a commitment to one another - and you invest precious resources in that new employee.
 Remember, the investments that you make in human resources are perhaps the most significant investments you will make on the farm.
 Don't waste the time that you have together.